boyney123/awesome-eventbridge/README.md

 - [AWS re:Invent 2022 - Designing event-driven integrations using Amazon EventBridge](https://www.youtube.com/watch?v=W3Rh70jG-LM) - Stephen Liedig is back with his 2022 re:invent talk.
 Dives into event bus topologies, producer / consumer responsibilities, event standards, idempotency and much more.
 If you want to dive into EventBridge this talk is for you!

+- [What is EventBridge Pipes and EventBridge Scheduler?](https://www.youtube.com/watch?v=I8KDerQ9BRU) - Luc van Donkersgoed gives us a 10 minute summary of Pipes and Scheduler with some example usecases.
+If you want to start learning about pipes or scheduler, spare 10 minutes and give this a watch!

 ## Written resources